 Note: In some cases, there might be some results (links) that are not accessible from outside the U.S. (usually websites of well-known retailers such as Target, Walmart, etc. They ban access from foreign IPs to prevent hacker attacks).
 Appen, Raterlabs, or Lionbridge do not take into account this factor, and therefore rating such results as fails to met may lead to overall fail.

 To make sure you do not miss anything before proceeding with part 3, follow pre-exam instructions to pass this part.
 There will be a link to a video.
 Watch it and follow the instructions.

 Note: If the user location map does not show user location correctly, and you have a blank page, hit the black arrow button.
 The task will be closed, but you will see “Incomplete tasks” on the evaluation platform.
-Click continue and come back to your task with the updated user location field.
+Click to continue and come back to your task with the updated user location field.
 Remember that it is very important to take into account the user location while giving ratings to block results.
-Also keep in mind that there is no need to finish the task in one sitting.
+Also, keep in mind that there is no need to finish the task in one sitting.
 You can take a break if you need to.

 Once you complete 7 tasks you will get this message:

 No tasks are currently available.
 Please try again later.